AddictedCS/soundfingerprinting/README.md

     modelService.InsertSubFingerprint(fingerprintsToStore);
 }
 ```
 Once you've inserted the fingerprints into the database, later you might want to query the storage in order to recognize the song those samples you have.
-The origin of query samples may vary: file, url, microphone, etc. It's up to the application you are building, where you get samples from.
+The origin of query samples may vary: file, url, microphone, radio tuner etc. It's up to your application, where you get the samples from.
 ```csharp
 public Track GetBestMatchForSong(String queryAudioFile) {